kingsdigitallab/layers-of-vision/frontend/plan-your-visit/index.md

 Free, no booking required.

+## Guided Tours

+We are offering guided tours through the exhibition.
+The curators will talk about how the Layers of Vision exhibition came to life and introduce visitors to each artwork.
+We would like to use these tours as an opportunity for participation and dialogue around access and disability in museums and beyond.
+Everyone who is interested is welcome to join.

+Please note these tours are not touch tours in the traditional sense.
+Everyone can touch everything all the time.
+Audio-descriptions, braille, large prints, and a tactile guiding system on the floor are built-in elements of the exhibition.

+We are offering guided tours at the following days and times:
+28.11.22, 3pm - 4pm
+29.11.22, 3pm - 4pm
+30.11.22, 5pm - 6pm
+07.12.22, 3pm - 4pm
+12.12.22, 3pm - 4pm
+13.12.22, 5pm - 6pm
+14.12.22, 5pm - 6pm
+15.12.22, 3pm - 4pm

+You do NOT need to register.

+If you have any questions with regards to the tours, or, if you would like to book a tour at a different day or time, please contact Katharina.husemann@kcl.ac.uk

+We are looking forward to welcoming you at Layers of Vision.

 ## Access information

 Information about the artworks is available in large print, braille and via audio-descriptions.
 Access to the building is via a ramp / slope.
 Assistance dogs are always welcome.
 This venue does not play background music.
 The lighting levels are medium.
 Accessible toilet facilities are on site.